Tiramisu-Compiler/tiramisu/ARTIFACT_EVALUATION.md

       make clean
       make tiramisu

-- You can try a given benchmark X as follows
+- You can try a given benchmark X using

       make run_benchmark_X